bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 ### Application layer: The Use Case Orchestrator

-The **Application Layer** is the middle layer that defines **Use Cases** by orchestrating the **Rich Domain Model**.
+Housed in class library `src/Wintermute.Application`, the **Application Layer** is the middle layer that defines **Use Cases** by orchestrating the **Rich Domain Model**.
 It's the "conductor" that coordinates domain objects to fulfill business scenarios.
 This layer has no external concerns of its own. **CQRS** (Command Query Responsibility Segregation) is a powerful approach to organising this layer, in a nutshell split data reads (queries) and writes (commands) apart.
-Cross-cutting concerns will be elegantly managed using the **Decorator Pattern** with MediatR pipeline behaviours.
+Cross-cutting concerns will be elegantly managed using the **Decorator Pattern** with MediatR pipeline behaviours (middleware).

-Five **Application Layer** primary conerns:
+The five **Application Layer** key conerns:

 **1. Use Case Orchestration**